top of page

 He practiced using the tongs - a great way for him to hone his fine motor skills.
 I love these toast tongs as they're really big so easy for little hands to grab.

-This was also great opportunity to learn about the structure of flowers.
+As well as its play value, this activity was a great opportunity to learn about the structure of flowers.
 We used the magnifying glass to explore the parts of the flowers up close and Mr 6 talked about where the seeds would come from.
 Mummy grabbed her flower book so we could see what some of the parts were called.

 • How the flowers smell (olfaction) and the changes when they were crushed / mixed